-Why Software Selection Matters More Than You Think
+Why Choosing the Wrong Software Costs More Than You Think

 Every year, small business owners waste thousands of dollars on software they never fully use.
 They sign up for the tool with the best marketing, not the best fit.
 Six months later, half the team is still using spreadsheets and the subscription is draining cash.